-Beginning in 1992, and continuing through 2005, the Commission undertook a proactive educational program to inform new and continuing judges of their ethical duties and responsibilities under the nine (9) Canons of the Colorado Code of Judicial Conduct.
+Beginning in 1992, and continuing through 2007, the Commission undertook a proactive educational program to inform new and continuing judges of their ethical duties and responsibilities under the nine (9) Canons of the Colorado Code of Judicial Conduct.
 The Commission concluded that this type of proactive educational program demonstrated positive results, particularly by contributing to a smaller number of substantive complaints being filed against judges, and a smaller number of corrective actions having to be taken against judges, since 1992, as compared with earlier years.

-In addition to its oversight and educational activities, the Commission also provided: reminders to judges concerning their conduct and activities that appeared to place them in danger of violating the Canons of the Colorado Code of Judicial Conduct; made suggestions to judges concerning the overall management of their dockets; referred matters to other agencies or departments for resolution of problems outside of the jurisdiction of the Commission; and aided in the administrative resolution of several matters.
+In addition to its oversight and educational activities, the Commission also provided: reminders to judges concerning their conduct and activities that appeared to place them in danger of violating the Canons of the Colorado Code of Judicial Conduct; made suggestions to judges concerning the overall management of their dockets; referred matters to other agencies or departments for resolution of problems outside the jurisdiction of the Commission; and aided in the administrative resolution of several matters.

+IX.
 Conclusion

-During the year 2005, the Commission's overall workload remained comparable with that of the year 2004.
-When considering total corrective actions taken against respondent-judges during 2005, as a percentage of total complaint/case dispositions, the number of corrective actions taken against Colorado state judges in 2005 remained comparable with that of the year 2004.
+During 2007, the Commission's overall workload showed an increase of approximately 18 percent when compared with 2006.
+When considering total corrective actions taken against respondent-judges during 2007, as a percentage of total complaint/case dispositions, the number of corrective actions taken against Colorado state judges in 2007 declined when compared with that of 2006.

 Although much of the Commission's work is not completely open to the public because of constitutional confidentiality limitations, every effort is made to act in the public's interest while safeguarding individual rights and reputations from unfounded allegations of misconduct.
-The Commission's performance over the past thirty-nine (39) years suggests that it has succeeded in improving and strengthening Colorado's judicial system while carrying out its constitutional responsibilities.
+The Commission's performance over the past forty-one years suggests that it has succeeded in improving and strengthening Colorado's judicial system while carrying out its constitutional responsibilities.

 The Commission performs a vital role in maintaining a fair and impartial judiciary.
-Since the judicial selection, retention, and tenure system is based on merit selection rather than on political election, the Commission serves to maintain the balance between independence and accountability in the judiciary.
+Because the judicial selection, retention, and tenure system is based on merit selection rather than political election, the Commission serves to maintain the balance between independence and accountability in the judiciary.

-The 2005 Annual Report was approved for release by the Colorado Commission on Judicial Discipline on March 10, 2006.
 For additional information about the Commission, its role, and its responsibilities, please write to: Rick Wehmhoefer, Executive Director and General Counsel, Colorado Commission on Judicial Discipline, 899 Logan St., Ste.
-307, Denver, Colorado 80203; or call him in Denver, at (303) 894-2110. ■
+307, Denver, CO 80203; or call him in Denver at (303) 894-2110.